Who would have expected to discover Singapore's oldest Hindu temple right in the middle of Chinatown?

 The gopura

-Sri Mariamman Temple is best known for the colorful and elaborately carved 6-tiered tower over the temple gates.
+Sri Mariamman Temple is best known for the colorful and elaborately carved six-tiered tower over the temple gates.
 Towers like this, called gopuram, are quite typical in Dravidian architecture.
 (The famous Angkor Wat in Cambodia was also based on this style.)

 Important gods

-Next to the gopura at this temple are sculptures of two important HIndu gods: Murugan and Krishna.
+Next to the gopura at this temple are sculptures of two important Hindu gods: Murugan and Krishna.
 Murugan is the god of war and the Tamil patron deity.
 This is the same god that is honored at Batu Caves in Kuala Lumpur.
-There, you will see a massive golden statue of a god and, if you’re there in February, you can attend the annual Thaipusam festival.
+There, you will see a massive golden statue of a god, and if you're there in February, you can attend the annual Thaipusam festival.

 Read more: How to Photograph Thaipusam at Batu Caves

-Krishna is easy to spot: He is always a blue-skinned cowherd boy playing his flute.
+Krishna is easy to spot: he is always a blue-skinned cowherd boy playing his flute.
 He is greatly beloved by Hindus as a divine warrior, gentle lover, and teacher.

 Temple doors